CartoDB/carto.js/doc/api_methods.md

 ### layer.invalidate()

 Refreshes the data.
-If the data has been changed in the CartoDB server those changes will be displayed.
+If the data has been changed in the CARTO server those changes will be displayed.
 Nothing happens otherwise.
 Every time a parameter is changed in a sublayer, the layer is refreshed automatically, so there's no need to call this method manually.

 ### layer.setAuthToken(_auth_token_)

 Sets the auth token that will be used to create the layer.
 Only available for private visualizations.
 An exception is raised if the layer is not being loaded with HTTPS.
-See [Named Maps](http://docs.cartodb.com/cartodb-platform/maps-api.html#named-maps-1) for more information.
+See [Named Maps](http://docs.carto.com/carto-engine/maps-api.html#named-maps-1) for more information.

 #### Arguments